Calculator brokers Canada

 Toggle FX if needed

 Buying CAD ETFs on TSX?
 Leave FX off.
 Buying USD-denominated ETFs or converting CAD to USD?
-Toggle FX on — this is where the biggest cost differences appear.
+Toggle FX on — this is where the biggest cost differences appear across all six brokers.

 3